 The processor is obligated to notify the controller without undue delay after becoming aware of a personal data breach.

-If you have a cooperation with data processors, you need to sign a contract between you as a data controller and them as your processor.
+If you are cooperating with data processors, you need to sign a contract between you as a data controller and them as your processor.
 All the requirements on breach reporting should be put in the contract and described in detail.

 Data processors must assist data controllers in notifying data breaches or in conducting a Data Protection Impact Assessment (DPIA).

-Proper breach procedures require data processors to understand what constitutes a data breach, as well as react according to their responsibilities.
+Proper breach procedures require data processors to understand what constitutes a data breach and react according to their responsibilities.

 You should always know what needs to be done before, during, and after the occurrence of the data breach.